top of page

 Subtypes

-There are three main subtypes of ARFID.
+There are three main ARFID subtypes:

 1. Restrictive- This subtype includes symptoms of low appetite, lack of interest in eating or food, premature fullness, lack of hunger cues, forgetting to eat, finding eating to be a chore, or distractibility during mealtimes.